 ARTWORKS is a nonprofit organization that aims to create a fertile and nurturing environment for Greek artists through funding and public engagement opportunities.

-Inaugurating the SNF Artist Fellowship Program 2018 ARTWORKS will award monetary prizes to individual artists in recognition of their artistic skills and qualifications.
+With the 2018 inauguration of the SNF Artist Fellowship Program, ARTWORKS has been awarding monetary prizes to individual artists in recognition of their artistic skills and qualifications.
 The purpose of these awards is to empower the Fellows and encourage them to reflect, explore and experiment with their artistic practice.
-Apart from financial support, the Program will offer free seminars and workshops to stimulate dialogue and creativity.
-The goal is to create a dynamic alumni network, a support system that will promote interaction among artists, communities and institutions.
+Apart from financial support, the Program offers free seminars and workshops to stimulate dialogue and creativity.
+The long-term goal is to create a dynamic alumni network, a support system that will promote interaction among artists, communities and institutions.

-ARTWORKS was founded in 2017 and is exclusively supported by the Stavros Niarchos Foundation, as part of the Recharging the Youth Initiative.
+ARTWORKS was founded in 2017 and is exclusively supported by its founding donor, the Stavros Niarchos Foundation.

 Marily Konstantinopoulou studied engineering at the Metsovian Polytechnic School of Athens and holds a master’s degree in business administration (MBA Techno-Economic Systems).
 Apart from her scientific background (MSc Environment and Development), she also studied fine art photography at the École Supérieure Nationale de la Photographie d’Arles in France and photojournalism at the International Center of Photography in New York.
 Marily has work experience in cultural and environmental management.
 Most recently she worked at the Museum of Modern Art in New York, Department of Research and Development (MoMA R&D), a position supported by the Stavros Niarchos Foundation.
 Prior to MoMA, she worked as MP consultant on cultural affairs at the Hellenic Parliament.
 She is a graduate of the ICP-ESNP exchange program supported by the Carla Bruni-Sarkozy Foundation, an IdeasCity Athens Fellow of the New Museum, a member of the Technical Chamber of Greece and a certified IPMA executive in project management.

-Dimitra Nikoloù is an art historian, exhibition curator and a lawyer - member of the Athens Bar Association.
+Dimitra Nikoloù is a lawyer - member of the Athens Bar Association, an art historian and an exhibition curator.
 She studied Law at the University of Athens and History of Art at the University Paris 1 Panthéon-Sorbonne.
 She obtained a Master’s Degree from the same University (Paris 1 Panthéon-Sorbonne) in the Art Market (Economics, Taxation, Insurance and Management of Artworks and Art Collections).
 She has worked in different areas of the art world.
 In 2013, she worked at the Department of Architecture and Design at the Museum of Modern Art (MoMA, A&D Department) - a position supported by the Stavros Niarchos Foundation, and before that, at Christie's and Drouot auction houses in Paris.
 She has also been an independent legal advisor on intellectual property and the law of the art market.
-During the past 2.5 years she has been a scientific associate at the Art Collection of the Bank of Greece (Centre for Culture, Research and Documentation), curating exhibitions and managing the digitization of the Collection.
+She has also worked as a scientific associate at the Art Collection of the Bank of Greece (Centre for Culture, Research and Documentation), curating exhibitions and managing the digitization of the Collection.

 Panos Giannikopoulos studied History, Archaeology and History of Art at the National Kapodistrian University of Athens and completed his MA in Gender, Society and Politics at Panteion University.
 He worked as a curator, researcher and archivist at ISET – Contemporary Greek Art Institute and as a gallery co-ordinator at Dio Horia – Contemporary Art Platform.
 He has collaborated with various art organisations, institutions and galleries.
 Most recently he curated the group shows Massage the History at the Contemporary Greek Art Institute and Open Archive: Public Art from the Center of Athens at Art Athina, International Contemporary Art Fair.
 He co-curated the exhibition (im)material gestures at Fondazione Sandretto Re Rebaudengo (Turin, 2016).
 He collaborated as a researcher and curator with the 4th Athens Biennale Agora (2013) and the 5th Athens Biennale Omonoia (2015).
 He was part of the 2013 NEON Curatorial Exchange, an initiative in partnership with Whitechapel Gallery.
 He is also a curatorial fellow of the Schwarz Foundation (2016).